 He found a new career–and young love–late in life

 Michelangelo became a prolific poet in his fifties.
-His sonnets and madrigals made it clear that he was infatuated with a young nobleman named Tommaso dei Cavalieri.
-Tommaso was 17, Michelangelo was 57, and this borderline pederastic relationship wasn’t suspect in Rome.
+His sonnets and madrigals made it clear that he was infatuated with a young nobleman named Tommaso Dei Cavalieri.
+Tommaso was 17, Michelangelo was 57, and this borderline pederastic relationship wasn’t suspected in Rome.
 It was noteworthy because those love poems were the first ones written by one man about another in modern language.

 “I swear to return your love.
 Never have I loved a man more than I love you, never have I wished for a friendship more than I wish for yours.”Tommaso dei Cavalieri, on his older ‘friend’ Michelangelo

 Tommaso was beautiful, intelligent and regal: everything Michelangelo loved in a man.
 But Tommaso also married a woman in 1538 and had children.
 Nevertheless, Michelangelo remained devoted for the rest of his life.
 He dedicated numerous poems and several drawings to his young love, like his wholesome Rape of Ganymede.